 6. Meditating about a Concept

-Some of the meditation practices consists of contemplating an idea or scenario.
+Some of the meditation practices consist of contemplating an idea or scenario.
 For example, “meditation on impermanence,” in which you focus on the impermanent nature of all things, starting with your own thoughts and feelings as they arise and vanish.

-In the Buddhist “meditation on the corpse,” you imagine about a body in the ground, as it slowly rots away and gradually is fed on by worms.
+In the Buddhist “meditation on the corpse,” you imagine a body in the ground, as it slowly rots away and gradually is fed on by worms.
 The technique is used to guide you to an understanding that your rationalizing mind might not bring you to.

 There are few other forms of meditations you can try out, such as the “meditation on loving-kindness” or “object” meditation, and even meditating using popular brain-wave entrainment products.